Mapping your farm¶

-- Edit: Click the edit button, and then click a shape to select it.
+- Modify: Click the modify button, and then click a shape to select it.
 You can click and drag any of the vertices to modify the overall shape.

-- Move: Click the edit button, and then click a shape to select it.
+- Move: Click the move button, and then click a shape to select it.
 Then click and drag the shape to move it to a different position.

-- Clear: The clear button will clear ALL shapes from the map.
-If you do accidentally click this, refresh the page WITHOUT saving, and you will revert to the previously saved shapes.
+- Delete: The delete button will clear any selected shapes from the map.
+If you accidentally click this, refresh the page WITHOUT saving, and you will revert to the previously saved shapes.
 Note that this will also revert any other changes to your area that you haven't saved.

 Importing a KML file¶

 KML files are special shape files that define a geometry on a map.
 They can be created with various GIS/mapping software.
 If you already have your farm mapped in another software (like Google Earth), you can export KML files for each area and then import them into farmOS's geometry fields.
 Alternatively, you can use the Farm Area Import module to import a single KML file and break it up into multiple areas.

 To import a KML file of an individual area, follow these steps: